 In a few Christians, Christ is pre-eminent.”

-Is He prominent or is He pre-eminent which means He is Lord of all you do.
+In your life, is Christ prominent or is He pre-eminent, which means He is Lord of all you do?
 Do you invite Him into every decision?

 Who owns your life is the question we each must answer, no matter what season we are in.